I meet so many brilliant women who run their own businesses, are skilled and talented, and get so many things right.

 Post on social media and you'll be sure to get plenty of recommendations.
 There are Facebook groups dedicated to your particular niche which you can ask in, or find ones that have freelancers and small business owners in.

 3. Visit websites

 Make a short list of your favourite websites: find some in your industry and others who might not be the same industry but that you just love.
 Visit each of them and scroll to the bottom of the page.
 It will usually say who designed the website in the footer so you can click on the link and view the designer's own website there.

 4. Check out the web designer's portfolio

 Once you have a shortlist of designers to check out, visit their websites and take a look through their whole portfolio.
-Make sure to click on the websites themselves so you can get a proper feel for them to make sure the quality is what you're after.
+Make sure to click on the websites themselves so you can get the true experience.

 5. Read testimonials and case studies

 Read all the testimonials, reviews and case studies on the web designer's site to see what people say about working with them.
 Also check out their profile on Google My Business and see the reviews people leave there.

 6. Book a discovery call with the website designer